 Below are some popular lenders that issue crypto mortgages:

 Milo was the first company to offer crypto-backed mortgages.
-The platform allows you to take a mortgage worth even $5 million that you can repay over about 30 years.
-Plus, it lets you use different volatile crypto assets such as Bitcoin and Ethereum as collateral.
-However, if you prefer stablecoins, you could use Tether, USD Coin, or Gemini dollar.
+The platform allows you to take out a mortgage worth even $5 million that you can repay over about 30 years.
+Plus, it lets you use different volatile crypto assets, such as Bitcoin and Ethereum, as collateral.
+However, if you prefer stablecoins, you could use Tether, USD Coin, or Gemini Dollar.

-Milo’s interest rates for crypto mortgages start from 6.95%.
+Milo’s interest rates for crypto mortgages start at 6.95%.

-This is another platform that recently hit the headlines after announcing its crypto mortgages of up to $3 million.
-Like Milo, Figure’s crypto mortgages can run for as long as 30 years.
+This is another platform that recently hit the headlines after announcing crypto mortgages of up to $3 million.
+Like Milo's, Figure’s crypto mortgages can last as long as 30 years.
 The platform accepts collateral in BTC and ETH.
 Their interest rate is around 6%.

 The best thing about USDC.homes’ offer is that your crypto collateral is staked.
-Therefore, your collateralized assets earn interest during the loan term instead of just sitting there, especially if you use stablecoins as collateral.
+So, if you use stablecoins as collateral, your assets will earn interest while the loan is in effect instead of just sitting there.

-Your earnings could also help to reduce the total monthly installment you owe, thus making the loan even more manageable.
+Your income could also help you pay less each month, which would make the loan even easier to handle.
 The platform allows you to use digital assets like ETH, BTC, and USDC as collateral.

 This is another great platform that you can consider.
-Ledn has not provided many details about their Bitcoin mortgage, but they specify that it is currently meant for Canadian homebuyers.
+Ledn hasn't said much about their Bitcoin mortgage, but they have said that it's for Canadian homebuyers right now.
 However, it is planning to open the offer to Americans.

 You can use Ledn’s mortgage to buy a new home or finance an existing one.
 Also, the platform is currently offering a 2-year term for their crypto mortgages, after which they say the terms can be reassessed and possibly renewed if all goes well.